QEF/q-e/energy_current/examples/README.md

-Here we compute the energy current from a previously computed Car-Parrinello trajectory which is provided together with the input file .
-The trajectory provided here comes from a 125 water molecule simulation.
+Here we evaluate the energy current from a previously computed Car-Parrinello (CP) trajectory, which is provided together with the input file.
+The trajectory provided comes from a 125 water molecule simulation.

-To calculate the energy current, for every timestep of the trajectory located in  ${trajdir}.pos` and ${trajdir.vel}, (velocities are in cp units in this example) we need to insert some additional keywords in the energy_current namelists :
+We calculate the energy current, for every timestep of the trajectory located in  `${trajdir}.pos` and `${trajdir}.vel`, (velocities are in CP units in this example).
+For this purpose we need to insert some additional keywords in the energy_current namelists :

 ```
  &energy_current